joe-lin-tech/cifar/README.md

 | --------- | --------- |
 | CosineAnnealingLR | T_max: 10 |

-The same hyperparameters are used to train a vision transformer from scratch except the learning rate is reduced to 1e-5.
+The same hyperparameters are used to train a vision transformer from scratch except the learning rate is reduced to 1e-5, a different learning rate scheduler was used, and longer training time (details to be added soon).

 Below is the wandb log of losses and learning rate for both of these training sessions (fine tune and from scratch):